This time last year I stood in a field, watching my foster child in a game of rugby.

 As he went to a small special school, where they did very little sporting activities, we thought rugby would be a good opportunity for him to be around others his age.
 We hoped his fitness would develop, that he would begin to understand his strength and perhaps develop a hobby he could be proud of.
 At that point it seemed hopeless and a lost cause, but for some reason, we persevered.

-What a difference now!
+What a difference now.
 I’m watching him today and see everything falling into place.
-He is wearing the team colours and is muddy, he’s chatting to the others and play fighting; using people’s names, laughing and happy.
-Now he has an understanding of the game and although not the strongest player – he is trying.
+He’s wearing the team colours and is muddy, he’s chatting to the others and play fighting; using people’s names, laughing and happy.
+Now he has an understanding of the game and, although not the strongest player, he is trying.

 He’s overcome many barriers to become accepted by his peers.
 It’s helped him move from the special school to a mainstream school, where he’s flourishing.
 Slowly he’s beginning to understand his emotions and deal with his past.

 Many people say how well we (his foster carers) have done with him, today I realise that it’s much more than that.
 He has achieved this with the help of many others.
 There are many other people who should feel this pride.
 His social worker, our supporting social worker, his previous foster carers, his rugby coaches, his school teachers (from both schools) and our families.